GuptaDhan/webpack-workshop/README.md

-# sample-app
+# JS On Demand
-Thinkful sample application
+## starter application for a Thinkful project